Physical Therapy for Seniors FAQsAugust 19, 2021

-Though PTs are sometimes confused for personal trainers, they do far more than helping you develop a fitness plan and must be educated and state-certified to practice.
-That experience allows them to diagnose injuries and create customized treatment plans based on recovery or prevention.
+Though PTs are sometimes confused for personal trainers, they do far more by helping you develop a plan of care to address injury, weakness and other movement impairment.
+PTs must be state-licensed to practice and most hold advanced degrees, including doctorates.
+That education allows them to determine the cause of problems and create customized treatment plans based on recovery or prevention.
 For seniors in the Ageility program, these might include orthopedic rehabilitation, strength training, aquatic therapy or arthritic pain management.
-No matter the treatment, Ageility’s physical therapists share a common mission: empowering seniors to gain power over their bodies.
+No matter the treatment, Ageility’s physical therapists share: optimizing movement so clients can live life to the fullest.

-Absolutely.
-It doesn’t matter if you’re already fit as a fiddle or just want to build balance and confidence, regular physical therapy can help older adults maintain their independence for as long as possible.
+It doesn’t matter if you’re already in great shape or require rehabilitation after orthopedic surgery, physical therapy can help older adults maintain their independence for as long as possible.
 That’s because physical therapy is proven to help improve strength, balance, mobility and fitness in adults.
-Since the CDC states that falls are the leading cause of injury to those over age 65, participating in physical therapy like Ageility’s state of the art fall prevention program can be one of the best ways to stay active and on your feet.
+A strong physical therapy partner like Ageility provides a full range of physical therapy services including:

 How many times a week should you do physical therapy?

-Most practitioners suggest you visit your physical therapist two to three times a week for best results, but the ideal type and frequency of physical therapy can vary from person to person.
-That’s why Ageility designs individualized treatment plans for each client’s unique circumstances, including sports medicine treatments to help you get back to the tennis courts or the golf course.
+When a need for physical therapy has been determined, a course of treatment is likely to be 30 to 60 days in duration.
+However, the ideal type and frequency of physical therapy can vary from person to person.
+That’s why a personalized physical therapy partner like Ageility will design individualized treatment plans for each client’s unique circumstances, including sports medicine treatments to help them get back to the activities they love.

 Is it ever too late to do physical therapy?

-Maybe you have an old back injury that’s still causing you trouble.
-Maybe, like Dorothy, you’d like to get up and greet visitors without the need for assistance.
+Maybe you have an old back injury that’s still causing you trouble or you’d just like to get up and greet visitors without the need for assistance.
 No matter what’s holding you back physically, there is no better time than now to start physical therapy.
-There’s no age limit on improving your quality of life, and Ageility’s specialists are trained and eager to help clients reach their personal goals regardless of age, ability or athletic history.
+There’s no age limit on improving your quality of life, and Ageility’s therapists are trained and eager to help people reach their personal goals regardless of age, ability or athletic history.

 What physical activities are good for older adults?

-Many of the physical activities you’ve enjoyed over the years still have huge benefits for seniors.
+Many of the physical activities you’ve enjoyed over the years have huge benefits for people as they age.
 There are exercises and activities, though, that are particularly effective for seniors due to their low impact that puts minimal stress on the body.
 A few that Ageility’s physical therapists love to use in their customized treatment plans include:

 - Dumbbell strength training